-9. Reference documents
+10. Reference documents

-- Commonwealth Fraud Control Framework - UK Bribery Act 2010 - Commonwealth Fraud Control Guidelines March 2011 - Commonwealth Criminal Code Act 1995 (Part 7.3) - DFAT ANCP Head Agreement - Australian Government Investigations Standards (AGIS)
+- MoA Agreements with SeeBeyondBorders entities - Commonwealth Fraud Control Framework - UK Bribery Act 2010 - Commonwealth Fraud Control Guidelines March 2011 - Commonwealth Criminal Code Act 1995 (Part 7.3) - DFAT ANCP Head Agreement - Australian Government Investigations Standards (AGIS)

-10. Policy Management
+11. Policy Management

-This Policy has been approved by the Australian Board and the Trustees of SeeBeyondBorders' other entities as noted below.
+This policy has been approved by the General Manager Shared Services and the Managing Director of SBBC as noted below.

-Amendments and or developments will be recommended to the Board from time to time as deemed appropriate by senior management.
-Formal reviews will take place before the expiry of three years from the anniversary date of approval by the Board.
-Recommendations for minor changes can be approved by the CEO International Operations before the expiry of three years, and recommendations for changes to the background or policy in practice can be approved by the relevant Sub-Committee.
+Amendments will be recommended to the Managing Director from time to time as deemed appropriate by the General Manager Shared Services, usually annually.
+Formal reviews are recommended every three years from the anniversary date of approval by the Managing Director.
+Recommendations for minor changes can be approved by the General Manager Shared Services before the Managing Director review every three years.